Hello and welcome to BBQ Like It’s Hot! I’m Scott and I love cooking with fire.

 This is the classic Kiwi barbecue.
 Sausages, steaks, kebabs, burgers and chicken legs covered in Watties tomato sauce to cover up the burnt bits.

-Years later, Kiwi barbecues still feature the staples, but thanks to celebrity chefs such as Al Brown, the way has been paved for many more dishes on the grill.
+Years later, Kiwi barbecues still feature the staples, but thanks to local chefs such as Al Brown and the popularity of the American Low and Slow style of barbecue, the way has been paved for many more dishes on the grill and smoker.
 I am excited to share these ideas and methods with you.

 The most enjoyable aspect of barbecuing is being able to create all of these dishes with fresh, locally sourced ingredients.
 Vegetables and herbs grown in the garden at home and meat from a farm down the road.
 I love using local produce to highlight my dishes.